lifelonglearner127/interviews/Databases/sql.md

 Self-join uses the INNER JOIN or LEFT JOIN clause and a table alias is used to assign different names to the table within the query.

 ### What is a Cross-Join?
+Cross-Join can be defined as a cartesian product of the two tables included in the join.
+The table after join contains the same number of rows as in the cross-product of the number of rows in the two tables.

 ### What is an Index?
 Explain its different types.
+A database index is a data structure that improves the speed of data retrieval operations on a database table at the cost of additional writes and spaces to maintain the index data structure.

+**Unique and non-unique Index**

 ### What is the difference between Clustered and Non-clustered index?
 ### What is Data Integrity?
 ### What is a Query?